tlubin/SpellChecker/README.md

   -[S] Sentence mode
           Input a sentence, and you will get an auto-corrected version of your sentence, based on Correctr's top ranked suggestion for each errorneous word detected.

-          Note that at this time, Correctr will not attempt to alter words with non-alphabetic input in this mode.
+          Note that at this time, Correctr will clean all words with non-alphabetic input in this mode.

   -[F] File mode
           Input a filepath, and you will get notified of any alphabetic words in your file that may be spelling errors.
 The output will be of the format:

           (Line Number, Word Number) | Original Word | Top 3 Correctr Suggestions - comma separated

-          Note that at this time, Correctr will ignore all words with non-alphabetic input in this mode.
+          Note that at this time, Correctr will clean all words with non-alphabetic input in this mode.

   -[H] Help mode
           Print instructions.
 (This file)